 My confidence has grown.
 I am now approaching situations I would usually steer clear of.

-Recovery Recruitment is a Big Lottery-funded initiative, currently delivered in Nottingham and Nottinghamshire.
+Recovery Recruitment is a Big Lottery-funded initiative, currently delivered in Nottinghamshire.
 Running since 2013, it was set up to respond to the needs of people in recovery who are ready and willing to find paid employment but lack the confidence and skills to do this independently.
 The project aims to:

 “It has given me confidence to persevere and pursue my goals”